Intermittent Fasting Unveiled: Discovering the Secrets of Health and Wellness

 What is Intermittent Fasting?

-This diet can be challenging at first, but many people find it's a sustainable way of eating that fits into their lifestyle.
+Diet for fasting can be challenging at first, but many people find it's a sustainable way of eating that fits into their lifestyle.
 Plus, it allows them to enjoy their favorite foods while achieving their health goals.

 One common way to practice intermittent fasting is to fast for 12 hours daily, which involves deciding on and sticking to a 12-hour fasting window.
 Research suggests fasting for 10-16 hours can encourage weight loss by converting fat stores into energy and releasing ketones into the bloodstream.
 This method may be suitable for beginners, as the fasting window is relatively small, and much of the fasting occurs during sleep.
 The easiest way to do a 12-hour fast is to include the sleep period in the fasting window.
 For example, one can fast between 7 p.m. and 7 a.m. by finishing dinner before 7 p.m. and waiting until 7 a.m. for breakfast.